 Here are 6 such easy ways you can modify the taste of your drinking water.

-Several tart fruit juices, like pure cranberry juice or pomegranate juice, can be difficult to consume on their own.They can be mixed with water to dilute them a bit for a better drinking experience.
+Adding a bit of fruit juices to your water is yet another viable option.
+You can either prepare fresh fruit juices at home or you can buy any unsweetened natural fruit juices from the store.
+Several tart fruit juices, like pure cranberry juice or pomegranate juice, can be difficult to consume on their own, however when mixed with water they provide a better drinking experience.

-Using herbs or consuming herbal tea is another great way to make your daily water intake a little bit more interesting.
-You can make herbal infusions by steeping the herb in hot water for 10-15 minutes.
+Adding herbs to water is another great way to make your daily water intake a little bit more interesting.
+You can make many herbal infusions by steeping the herb in hot water for 10-15 minutes or just adding it to cold water as is.

-Ginger, lemongrass, basil, mint, sage, and thyme make amazing herbal infusions.
-But it's not limited to these.
-You can use any herb of your choice.
-Fresh herbs can really pack a punch and are delicious when combined; for instance, basil and thyme can be a beautiful addition to sparkling water.
+Ginger, lemongrass, basil, mint, sage, and thyme all make for amazing tea.
+As with the fruit route, Fresh herbs can be mixed and matched to make unique yet delicious infusions.
+For instance, basil and thyme can be a beautiful addition to sparkling water.

 However, some herbs may also have side-effects when consumed in a very high amount.
 So, to avoid that, limit the intake of herbal infusions to 3-4 cups per day.

-Tea is another great option to supplement your water intake.
-Tea has some really great health benefits too, including improved brain function, anti-inflammatory properties, and stress-relief.
+Adding tea leaves to your cup of water provides some really great health benefits, including improved brain function, anti-inflammatory properties, and stress-relief.

-Tea is similar to an herbal infusion, and can be consumed either hot or iced.
-To be considered a proper “tea”, one would contain actual tea leaves; green, black, or white.
-Tea leaves do contain caffeine, which can be difficult for some to manage.
-Caffeine is also a diuretic, meaning that it will make the body get rid of water and promote dehydration if not replaced.
+To be considered a proper “tea”, your brew will need to contain actual tea leaves; green, black, or white tea.
+As tea leaves do contain caffeine, moderation is key as too much can be difficult for some to manage.
+Note that whether you are getting the caffeine from coffee or tea, it acts the same.
+Aside from being a stimulant caffeine is a diuretic, meaning it will make the body get rid of water and promote dehydration if not replaced.
 Daily caffeine recommendations are no more than 400mg, which is about the equivalent of four cups of coffee or tea.

-You can also add herbs and flowers to further enhance the flavor and aroma of your tea, or to make new flavor combinations depending on the time of year
+If you go this route, add herbs and flowers to further enhance the flavor and aroma of your tea.

-Apple cider vinegar (ACV) is another option that is very well known to the health industry.
-You can use it in small amounts to flavor your water.
-But, the biggest drawback of drinking ACV is that it's extremely tart.
-You should not drink it without diluting it in water.
-Even one tablespoon of ACV in a glass of water may be too tart for many.
-But, if you have a taste for tartness then you might like it.
+Adding apple cider vinegar (ACV) to water is another option that is very well known to the health industry.
+The biggest drawback of this approach is that it's extremely sour.
+Even one tablespoon of ACV may prove too tart for many.
+But, for those that enjoy have a taste for tartness then you might like it.
 Another option would be to add a small amount of ACV and a drizzle of honey.
 Vinegar is acidic, and can cause some gastrointestinal discomfort if consumed on it’s own.

 If you have a garden with a variety of edible flowers or a friend with a garden, this one's for you!